Pagure/pagure/README.rst

     $ docker-compose -f dev/docker-compose.yml exec web python3 dev-data.py --all

-You can then login with any of the created users, by example:
+You can then log in with any of the created users, by example:

 - username: pingou
 - password: testing123